colinyjchung/jinnzhong/content/posts/20231010-the-lollapalooza-effect.md

 title = "The Lollapalooza Effect" date = "2023-10-10"
-description = "Changing Behavior to Write"
+description = "Changing Behavior to Write" tags = [
+    "Craft of Writing",
+    "Creative Process",
+    "The Struggle",
+]
 +++

 George Mack in **0.1% of Ideas** wrote about the Lollapalooza Effect recently.
 It's a concept that investor Charlie Munger coined at a  1995 Harvard speech.
 This is when you combine multiple manipulative psychological tricks (or tendencies) together in order to change behavior.
 From Munger's words: _"the combination greatly increases power to change behavior, compared to the power of merely one tendency acting alone."_